 1. Palm Sugar is thermogenic:

 This means your body consumes more energy to digest it.
 As a result, this enhances digestion.
 It is not like numerous other weight reduction diets.
 Palm jaggery burns fat fast.
 By and large, insulin helps store fat.
 Palm Sugar keeps insulin from flooding into the bloodstream.
 It circulates glucagons, which are great for fat burning.
+So, palm jaggery and diabetes are enemies, which is good for you!

 2. People of all ages can eat it: